Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar II: Second-order expansion, renormalized mass, and consequences

 \subsection{Center-only reduction with Willmore drift (multi-bubble regime)}

 At the Escobar threshold, the reduced multi-bubble \emph{quotient} from \S\ref{sec:reduced} acquires a \emph{Willmore drift} at each center.

-\begin{theorem}[Reduced potential with Willmore drift] Assume $n\ge5$, \textup{(BG$^{3+}$)}, \textup{(Y$^+_{\partial}$)}, and that we are in the \emph{refined multi-bubble regime} of Theorem~\ref{thm:Jk-quant}\textup{(ii)} near the bubble centers (in particular: $H_g$ is locally constant in fixed boundary collars around the centers and $H_g(x_i)=0$ for each center so that the $\varepsilon_i^2$ coefficient is cutoff--independent and the refined Lyapunov--Schmidt estimate applies), together with the usual separation hypothesis \eqref{eq:separation}.
+\begin{theorem}[Reduced potential with Willmore drift] Assume $n\ge5$, \textup{(BG$^{3+}$)}, \textup{(Y$^+_{\partial}$)}, and that we are in the \emph{refined multi-bubble regime} of Theorem~\ref{thm:Jk-quant}\textup{(ii)} near the bubble centers (in particular: $H_g(x_i)=0$ for each center, so that the $\varepsilon_i^2$ coefficient is cutoff-independent and the refined Lyapunov--Schmidt estimate applies), together with the usual separation hypothesis \eqref{eq:separation}.
 Then the reduced $k$-bubble Escobar functional satisfies